 13. Pier 24 Photography Museum, Pier 24: Tucked away in an old building under the Bay Bridge is a small photography museum called the Pier 24 Photography Museum.
 This magical museum is free, but it does require reservations.
 They do not have their own collection, but instead display three to four traveling exhibits at a time.
 It's a great way to see some interesting photographic art while on the Embarcadero San Francisco.
 Learn more about visiting.

 14. City Kayak, Pier 40: If you love kayaking, make sure to check out the offerings at City Kayak on Pier 40.
 They offer trips for beginners and intermediate kayakers.
 You can also walk in without a reservations to rent a kayak for the day or longer.
 It's a fun way to spend the day on the water.
 Check out their site for details.

-15. Oracle Park (formerly AT&T Park): The final stop on the southern end of the Embarcadero San Francisco is Oracle Park.
+15. Oracle Park: The final stop on the southern end of the Embarcadero San Francisco is Oracle Park.
 This is the home of SF Giants.
 You will also find a couple of concerts here each year as well as a handful of annual events.
 Click the links below for ticketing information for upcoming events.

 If you love fireworks then you are in luck since you will find fireworks along the Embarcadero San Francisco a few times each year.
 The two biggest displays are on Fourth of July and New Year's Eve.
 In addition to those, there are a few times a year that the San Francisco Giants also have fireworks displays.

 Fourth of July: Every 4th of July, there is a big fireworks show and festival near Pier 39 in Fisherman's Wharf.
 The days starts with plenty of activities near the waterfront as people settle in for their seat for the big extravaganza.
 At around 9:30pm, two barges set off fireworks near Pier 39.
 On a clear night, it's one of the best displays in the area.
 Find out more about this year's event.